okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 <ApiLifecycle access="ie" /></br>
 <ApiLifecycle access="ea" />

 This guide describes how to use the [Policies API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Policy/) to configure the Keep Me Signed In (KMSI) feature.
-It also describes how to use the [Brands API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CustomPages/#tag/CustomPages/operation/replaceCustomizedSignInPage) to customize the KMSI sign-in prompts for delegated authentication flows.
+It also describes how to use the [Brands API](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/CustomPages/#tag/CustomPages/operation/replaceCustomizedSignInPage) to customize the KMSI sign-in prompts.

 > **Note:** This document is only for Okta Identity Engine.
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.